WillWang1998/SMR/report/Project 5.md

   Difficultes: The OOP design and computational geometry cost most of the time.

-- Conduct experiment: Scale: Time:
+- Conduct experiment & Analyze: Scale: 10 Time: 20 hours

-  Difficultes: The parameters need to be fixed to generate better results.
+  Difficultes: The parameters need fine-tuning for better results.
+A set of comparision experiments should perform different conclusions made in the task.

-- Analyze: Scale: Time:

-  Difficultes: